Skip to main content

 Widgets FAQ

-FAQ: Can I use widgets from multiple campaigns at the same time?
+Can I use widgets from multiple campaigns at the same time?

 Widgets are campaign-specific if you're running multiple campaigns.
 The ability to use widgets simultaneously depends on the widget type:

-• Embedded widgets (such as the embedded signup page and the referral widget) are campaign-specific.
-This means campaigns don’t share the same embed code and can be used simultaneously.
-For the referral widget, it’s recommended to use only one per page.
+• Embedded widgets (the legacy embedded signup page and the floating Referral widget) are campaign-specific β€” campaigns don't share the same embed code and can be used simultaneously.
+For the floating Referral widget, it's recommended to use only one per page.

 Note: Some widgets require technical expertise to set up.